MCU Press is located in the heart of Marine Corps Base Quantico, Virginia, in the Brigadier General Edwin H. Simmons Marine Corps History Center.

-Jose Esquilin is a designer for the Marine Corps University Press.
+Jose Esquilin is a visual information specialist for the Marine Corps University Press, specializing in web and book design.
 He retired from the U.S. Navy after serving 26 years on active duty.
-Mr. Esquilin transitioned from active duty to contract work in 2013, when he started as graphic designer for the Center for Advanced Operational Culture Learning (CAOCL) until joining MCUP in 2019.
+Mr. Esquilin transitioned from active duty to contract work in 2013 when he started as a graphic designer for the Center for Advanced Operational Culture Learning (CAOCL) until joining MCUP in 2019.
 In addition, he is a professional photographer specializing in portraits, sports, and photojournalism.
 Mr. Esquilin holds an MBA from Trident University, which he completed in 2010, and remains active through online accredited training to continue his proficiency in graphics and design.
 In his spare time, he volunteers as a board member for Puerto Rico Lacrosse, a nonprofit organization introducing lacrosse to Puerto Rico.

 Ms. Emily C. Howard

 Emily C. Howard is a visual information specialist for Marine Corps University Press, specializing in book and journal design.
 She has a background in journalism and has held editor positions for Daily Press and Navy Times, and most recently worked for George Mason University Press.
 She holds a bachelor's degree in classical studies from Christopher Newport University.
 Ms. Howard is a proud Navy brat and was baptized on the USS Theodore Roosevelt (CVN-71).